Michael-Holmes-SDE/TextTools/doc/Plan.md

 Deliver:

-*   [ ] A set of test cases that you have personally run on your computer.
+*   [X] A set of test cases that you have personally run on your computer.
     *   Include a description of what happened for each test case.
     *   For any bugs discovered, describe their cause and remedy.
     *   Write your test cases in plain language such that a non-coder could run them and replicate your experience.

+    *   I ran the test cases in the scripts directory to test my modules
+    *   How to access the test cases:
+	1. Navigate to the main directory of the program(/cs1440-assn2) in 2 separate command lines
+	2. In one of the command lines, type without quotation marks "cd scripts" and press ENTER
+	3. In the same command line, type without quote marks "ls" and press ENTER
+	4. From the other command line, type without quote marks "scripts/" then the name of one of the files that shows up that includes the name of the module you want to test, including the .sh at the end, and press ENTER
+	5. Compare the output to the test cases in GitHub

 ## Phase 4: Deployment
 *(5% of your effort)*

 Deliver:

-*   [ ] Your repository is pushed to GitLab.
+*   [X] Your repository is pushed to GitLab.
-*   [ ] **Verify** that your final commit was received by browsing to its project page on GitLab.
+*   [X] **Verify** that your final commit was received by browsing to its project page on GitLab.
     *   Ensure the project's URL is correct.
     *   Review the project to ensure that all required files are present and in correct locations.
     *   Check that unwanted files have not been included.
     *   Make any final touches to documentation, including the Sprint Signature and this Plan.
-*   [ ] **Validate** that your submission is complete and correct by cloning it to a new location on your computer and re-running it.
+*   [X] **Validate** that your submission is complete and correct by cloning it to a new location on your computer and re-running it.
 	*	Run your program from the command line so you can see how it will behave when your grader runs it.  **Running it in PyCharm is not good enough!**
     *   Run through your test cases to avoid nasty surprises.
     *   Check that your documentation files are all present.